A Beginner's Guide to Light Bulbs: Unraveling Electricians' Terminology

 FAQ Section:

-Can I use LED bulbs in a fixture that needs incandescent bulbs?
+Can I utilize LED bulbs in a fixture that needs incandescent bulbs?

-Is there a more efficient type of bulb?
+Is there a more energy efficient type of bulb?

-The LED bulb is the most efficient and longest-lasting type of bulb.
+The LED bulb is the most energy-efficient and longest-lasting type of bulb.

 When should I change my light bulbs?